fariborzj2/Anchor/README.md

 | `offsetTop`         | Number | `100`           | Offset for scroll positioning (in pixels).                                                    |

-### Contributing

-Contributions are welcome!
-If you'd like to contribute to Anchor JS, please follow these steps:

-1. Fork the repository.

-2. Create a new branch (git checkout -b feature/YourFeatureName).

-3. Commit your changes (git commit -m 'Add some feature').

-4. Push to the branch (git push origin feature/YourFeatureName).

-5. Open a pull request.

-Please ensure your code follows the project's coding standards and includes appropriate tests.

 ### Customization
 You can customize the behavior of Anchor JS by passing different options during initialization.
 Refer to the Options section for more details.